Warrior Nun (TV series)

-Warrior Nun is an American fantasy drama streaming television series created by Simon Barry based on the comic book character Warrior Nun Areala by Ben Dunn.
+Warrior Nun is an American fantasy drama television series created by Simon Barry based on the comic book character Warrior Nun Areala by Ben Dunn.
 Developed as a feature film adaptation, the idea was re-imagined as a television series for Netflix when the service had given the production a series order for a first season.
 Filming takes place in multiple locations in Andalusia, Spain, such as Antequera, where the headquarters of the fictional Order of the Cruciform Sword was filmed.

 The series is narrated and led by Portuguese actress Alba Baptista in the role of Ava Silva, a quadriplegic orphan who discovers she now has supernatural powers which force her to join an ancient order of warrior nuns.
 The series marks Baptista's English-language debut.
 The cast also features Toya Turner, Thekla Reuten, Lorena Andrea, Kristina Tonteri-Young, Sylvia De Fanti and Tristán Ulloa.

-The series debuted on July 2, 2020, to generally positive reviews.
-In August 2020, the series was renewed for a second season, which was released on November 10, 2022.

-The series was canceled on December 13, 2022 after two seasons.
-The cancellation resulted in a surge of fan protests including a petition with over hundred-thousand signatures.
+The series premiered on July 2, 2020, to generally positive reviews.
+It ran for two seasons but was cancelled by Netflix in December 2022.
+On August 15, 2023 a revival as a trilogy of feature films was announced.
+However, in April 2025, over a year and a half later, creator Simon Barry shared a "candid update" in which he stated that the company that owned the movie rights had done nothing and that he was not sure that the company even existed anymore due to the death of its CEO and reports of the company mismanaging funds.

 Premise

-Warrior Nun revolves around the story of a 19-year-old woman who wakes up in a morgue with a new lease on life and a divine artifact embedded in her back.
+Warrior Nun revolves around the story of a 19-year-old who wakes up in a morgue with a new lease on life and a divine artifact embedded in her back.
 She discovers she is now part of the ancient Order of the Cruciform Sword that has been tasked with fighting demons on Earth, and powerful forces representing both heaven and hell want to find and control her.